Marine Protected Areas in Belize

 The Real Benefits: Ecology and Economy

 Tourism is another major benefit.
 Turneffe attracts divers, snorkelers, researchers, and recreational fishers from around the world.
 Country-wide, flats fishing for catch-and-release species like permit, tarpon and bonefish generates over BZ$246 million annually.
 Altogether, tourism and fisheries at Turneffe contribute millions more to Belize’s economy and support thousands of jobs in guiding, hospitality, fuel supply, transportation, and more.
-These benefits are all directly related to maintaining healthy ecosystems.
+These economic benefits are all directly related to maintaining healthy ecosystems.

 Coral Reefs and their backreef flats are essential to MPSs